Salient Issue

 Agriculture relies on many services provided by biodiversity, including pollination, groundwater and a stable microclimate.
 Smallholder agriculture can be very biodiversity-friendly, as it eschews large monocultures and often maintains diverse crops, vegetation and habitats.

-Fairtrade encourages and incentivizes organic production and agroecological measures with a focus on soil health, decreased use of agrochemicals, and a reduced water and carbon footprint.
+Fairtrade encourages and incentivises organic production and agroecological measures with a focus on soil health, decreased use of agrochemicals, and a reduced water and carbon footprint.

 Among Fairtrade’s salient issues, biodiversity is the area with the clearest need for stronger policies and activities.
-To achieve this, Fairtrade has established a new Centre of Excellence and adopted a new strategy for climate and environmental work.
+To achieve this, Fairtrade has adopted a global strategy for climate and environmental work.

 icon-water-blue-banner.png